30.000 ways to reach 55% decarbonization of the European electricity sector: Results

-By analyzing the country correlations of actual national CO$_2$ emissions resulting from all the configurations, Figure \ref{fig:co2_correlation} is generated.
-From Figure \ref{fig:co2_correlation} a) it is evident that for neighboring countries outcomes are closely linked.
-The strong positive correlation between Sweden and Norway’s emissions is however an artifact, as these two countries have zero emissions with almost all approaches and configurations.
+By analyzing the correlations of realized national CO$_2$ abatement cost resulting from all the configurations, Figure \ref{fig:co2_cost_correlation} is generated.
+From Figure \ref{fig:co2_cost_correlation} a) it is evident that for neighboring countries outcomes are closely linked.
+A large group of countries in the Balkans can be observed to be tightly correlated.
+The strong positive correlations among this group of countries indicate that the cost of abating emissions is shared among these countries.
 Germany is found to play a key role in the emission profiles of many central European countries.
-Strong negative correlations are seen between Germany and the neighbors France, Austria, Denmark, Luxembourg, and the Netherlands.
-This indicates that in accepted configurations where Germany is assigned low emissions, the neighboring countries are likely to experience higher than average emissions.
+Strong positive correlations are seen between Germany and the neighbors Austria, Denmark, Luxembourg, and the Czech Republic.
+This indicates that in accepted scenarios where Germany is experiencing high CO$_2$ abatement cost, the neighboring countries are likely to experience higher than average costs too.
 A likely explanation is that energy production, and thereby also emissions, are moved from the country with tight national targets to countries with available allowable emissions.
 This behavior is expected when inhomogeneous carbon prices are enforced.
-The findings correlate well with the findings in \cite{schlott2021carbon}, where carbon leakage internally in Europe is identified as inhomogeneity of carbon prices increases.
-A cluster of tightly correlated countries is, furthermore, found among the Baltic Sea countries of Poland, Estonia, Lithuania, and Latvia.
-Here Poland appears to be dominating, with strong negative correlations to the three other countries.
-This reveals a dynamic where CO$_2$ emitting surplus moves between these countries depending on where national emission reduction targets are tightened the most.
-In this region of Europe renewable resources are low, especially in Poland, and the strong correlation could indicate that the respective countries somehow are dependent on a pool of potential but dirty power exports.
-Another cluster with similar dynamics is found in southeastern Europe between the countries Greece, Bosnia-Herzegovina, Albania, Montenegro, and Serbia.
-The correlation pattern here is, however, not easily interpreted.
+The findings correlate well with the findings in \cite{schlott2021carbon}, where reassignment of emission reduction internally in Europe is identified as inhomogeneity of carbon prices increases.
+These findings are also supported by supplementary Figure \ref{fig:co2_correlation} showing correlations in CO$_2$ emissions.
+A cluster of tightly correlated countries is, furthermore, found among the Baltic Sea countries of Estonia, Lithuania, and Latvia.
+This reveals a dynamic where CO$_2$ intensive backup energy generation moves between these countries depending on where national emission reduction targets are tightened the most.
+In this region of Europe renewable resources are low, and the strong correlation could indicate that the respective countries somehow are dependent on a pool of potential but dirty power exports.